Table of Contents

 If nine perfect courses weren’t enough, we woke up to neatly wrapped leftovers the next morning.

 Although our evening ended up being less dramatic than the one in After Hours, we almost finished the kaiseki dinner without knowing where in the heck we had eaten.
-Somehow, without speaking the same language, we used phonetics to finally figure out the name of the restaurant.
-Tujiya.
-Hopefully, our spelling is as good as the food.
+Somehow, without speaking the same language, we used phonetics to finally figure out the name of the restaurant – Tujiya.
+Just don’t ask us to find this restaurant again.

 Hungry for more?
-Check out our article about the Nishiki Market.
+Check out our article about Kyoto’s Nishiki Market.

 Research Kyoto Hotels